2023 United States debt-ceiling crisis: Markets

 Analysts were monitoring the ongoing debate over raising the debt ceiling, and were keeping investors informed of it and similarly warning about the potential consequences of a default.
 However, as of January 23, 2023, markets were not reacting to the debt ceiling debate, as the expectation was that the debt ceiling would be raised in time to prevent default.
 Analysts wrote that, with the exception of the 2011 debt ceiling crisis, markets had historically not reacted to debates over raising it.
 On the other hand, they wrote that if the debt ceiling wasn't increased as the deadline for doing so drew nearer, stock prices would start dropping and interest rates would begin to rise.

+On May 5, 2023, European credit rating agency Scope placed the United States' AA sovereign rating under review for downgrade.

 Responses and analysis

 Comparisons to the 2011 debt ceiling crisis

 The Associated Press has noted similarities between the 2023 debt ceiling crisis and the one in 2011, including how both involved the GOP-controlled House of Representatives demanding spending cuts in exchange for increasing the debt limit.

-In 2011, both the House and the Obama Administration negotiated for months on it until talks collapsed.
+In 2011, both the House and the Obama administration negotiated for months on it until talks collapsed.
 As a result, markets experienced turmoil, with the S&P 500 dropping by over 16% in the final month before the deadline.
 In August 2011, two days before the government would have defaulted, there was a compromise between Democrats and Senate Republicans to create a committee to look into cutting spending, and to also increase the debt ceiling.
 As a result of the near-default, America's credit rating was downgraded to AA+ by Standard and Poor's, as American borrowing costs went up by $1.3 billion that year.